Atlanta Sociological Laboratory: History

-DuBois believe that social problems among Negroes would be better understood by approaching the studies inductively.
+Du Bois believe that social problems among Negroes would be better understood by approaching the studies inductively.
 Methods in which were used to collect the data was the systematic method triangulation (social science).
 Methodical triangulation (social science) was the method executed to create more precise social facts by using multiple forms and sources of data.
-DuBois, students and colleagues used participant observation, surveyed individuals, historical research, and census data to get more accurate results.
+Du Bois, students and colleagues used participant observation, surveyed individuals, historical research, and census data to get more accurate results.